aroojshahzadi50-svg/hospital-management-system/README.md

 ## Acknowledgment

-Developed as an Informatics Practices project under the guidance of Ms. Swapna Pradeep, Oasis International School, Al Ain.
+Developed as an Informatics Practices project

 ## License